These great Apple Arcade games will bring out your inner detective

 In this moody, atmospheric adventure game, you explore themes of finding hope amidst loss and trauma across two worlds, bouncing between multiple characters as they explore the environments around them and combat the darkness of their worlds.

-Each of the three main characters has a unique playstyle that they can use to confront the dangers of the world.
+Each of the three main characters has a unique playstyle that they can use to confront the world's dangers.
 Inmost features a single interconnected story set across two different worlds, spinning a profoundly emotional tale brought to life by voice actors Andrew Dennis and Cassandra Lee Morris.

 As you venture through the game's world, you'll need to discover all of its secrets to defeat the challenges ahead of you.
-You'll need to face off against numerous enemies, dodge traps, and solve puzzles to bring an end to your quest.
+Finally, you'll need to face off against numerous enemies, dodge traps, and solve puzzles to bring an end to your quest.

 Chase down every clue

 Apple Arcade has something for every type of gamer, including some excellent mystery-themed games.
-These are some of the ones we've been playing, and they're pretty enjoyable, for the most part.
-Which ones are your favorites?
+These are some of the ones we've been playing, and they're pretty enjoyable.
+Did we miss your favorite?
 Let us know in the comments!

 We may earn a commission for purchases using our links.
 Learn more.